organicmaps/wikiparser/README.md

 ## Usage

 To use with the map generator, see the [`run.sh` script](run.sh) and its own help documentation.
-It handles preparing the inputs, using multiple dumps, and re-running to convert titles to QIDs and extract them across languages.
+It handles extracting the tags, using multiple dumps, and re-running to convert titles to QIDs and extract them across languages.

 To run the wikiparser manually or for development, see below.